iftachsc/scala_swag/README.md

 In this drill i implemtented Sliding Window Aggregations (SWAG) inside i use SWAG so know it refers to it.

+* the current dictionary is: event_types = ["baz", "dolor", "bar"], event_data = ["ipum", "amet", "shuki"]

+* when running, to get the frequence of words by type issue a GET req to localhost:8080/type/[type] e.g. localhost:8080/type/bar

 * inside you can define both the window size and the slide - both in ZIO.Duration

 * the blackbox data generator is implemented inside with a ZStream.repeat